System Design Space

 Weeks 1-2: baseline standards

-Create a minimal style guide for resource modeling, naming conventions, required error shape, and idempotency rules.
+Create a minimal style guide for resource modeling, naming rules, required error shape, and idempotency.

 Weeks 3-4: API review workflow